Freddie Eugene Owens: Execution

 On September 20, 2024, 46-year-old Owens was put to death by lethal injection at Broad River Correctional Institution.
 He declined to make a formal final statement, although he said "bye", to his attorney.
 At approximately 6:45 pm, Owens was administered a single dose of pentobarbital and was pronounced dead at 6:55 pm.

 Owens was the first person to be executed in South Carolina since 2011.
 Owens's mother, who released a statement prior to her son's execution, called the death of her son a "grave injustice" against him and maintained that her son never killed Graves despite the evidence that incriminated Owens.

 For his final meal, Owens ordered two cheeseburgers, some french fries, a well-done ribeye steak, six chicken wings and two strawberry sodas as well as a slice of apple pie.

-Owens was one of the five inmates across five different states in the U.S. who were slated to be executed within a one-week period between September 20 and 26, 2024.
+Owens was the first of the five inmates across five different states in the U.S. who were slated to be executed within a one-week period between September 20 and 26, 2024.
 The other four inmates were Travis James Mullis, who was convicted of murdering his three-month-old son in Texas in 2008; Marcellus Williams, who was convicted of murdering a former reporter in Missouri in 1998; Alan Eugene Miller, who was convicted of murdering three people in a 1999 spree shooting in Alabama; and Emmanuel Littlejohn, who was convicted of murdering a convenience store owner in Oklahoma in 1992.